Succession: intestacy: distributions (England & Wales): issue

 - the grandchildren (or remoter descendants) living at the death whose parent would have taken a share but for dying before the intestate, in equal shares of their parent’s share on reaching the age of 18 or marrying.

 Mary died intestate in 2008.
-Her husband John had died before her in 2005.
+Her husband had died before her.
 During her life Mary had three children - Jack, Joseph and Jessica.
 Jack died before Mary, leaving two children - Robert and Rosie.

 Joseph and Jessica will each be entitled to a third share of Mary’s estate.
 The remaining third that would have passed to Jack if he had survived will now pass to his children, Rosie and Robert, who will receive a sixth of the estate each.